wrightwells/openevse-solarpv-divert-nodered/Readme.md

 WRIGHTWELLS
-A forked version of this briallint Node Red flow from Glyn.
+A forked version of this brilliant Node Red flow from Glyn.

-I have made some changes including adding Consumption Limiting for both Eco and Normal mode my solar setup is with Enphase so I have a seperate flow that captures the SolarGeneration, Consumption and Grid as well as a House Battery and these are the MQTT topics that I have used for this flow.
+I have made some changes including adding Consumption Limiting for both Eco and Normal mode my solar setup is with Enphase so I have a separate flow that captures the SolarGeneration, Consumption and Grid as well as a House Battery and these are the MQTT topics that I have used for this flow.
 The house battery take priority over the EVSE in Eco mode

 At time of upload I am waiting for my OpenEVSE so this has only been tested with an ESP32 as the OPENEVSE gateway and test data.